 Danish-born mezzo soprano, Helga Tucker, joined the

-Oscar Peterson School of Music (formerly the Royal Conservatory School) in 2006, coming from the Okanagan in British Columbia where she had a very active and successful studio.
+Oscar Peterson School of Music in 2006, coming from the Okanagan in British Columbia where she had a very active and successful studio.

 Ms. Tucker received her vocal studies and pedagogy training with renowned master teacher Bernard Diamant.
 Earlier studies include Illowna Kombrink in Madison Wisconsin and the Victoria Conservatory of Music, BC.
 She holds both an ARCT diploma in Voice Performance and a Teacher’s ARCT diploma from The Royal Conservatory of Music.
 She also earned a Licentiate in Voice from Trinity College, England.